WeCanCodeIT/columbus-2017-fall/week1/push-project.md

-# Use this guide to push your first Eclipse project to GitHub
+# Guide to initializing git repositories and maintaining them

 ## Setting Up Local and Remote Repositories